Paul Roger Butler was installed and enthroned as Bishop of Durham on 22 February 2014, succeeding Justin Welby, now Archbishop of Canterbury.

 Bishop Paul was previously Bishop of Southwell and Nottingham and had also been Suffragan Bishop of Southampton in the Diocese of Winchester from 2004-2009.

 Bishop Paul is married to Rosemary.
-They have four adult children and one grandchild.
+They have four adult children and two grandchildren.

 - Trained for Ordained ministry at Wycliffe Hall, Oxford